alanmitchell/solar-summary/solar_summary.md

 ![day with maximum peak power](images/max_power_day.png?q=1)

-### An Important Number: Normalized kWh per Year
+### An Important Number: Normalized Annual Production

 Here is a graph of an important performance number for the system.
-If you take the production of the system for a year in kWh (AC delivered to the grid) and then divide by the rated capacity of the system in kW (rated DC panel capacity), you have a useful figure of merit for the system.
+If you take the production of the system for a year in kWh (AC delivered to the grid) and then divide by the rated capacity of the system in kW (rated DC panel capacity), you have calculated normalized annual production for the system.
 For example, a normalized production of 850 kWh-AC / kW-DC means that each 1 kW of rated capacity in this system produces 850 kWh-AC of electricity for the year.
-For this particular system, this number will vary depending upon how sunny the year is, dirt and snow accumulation on the panels, and due to general degradation of output over time.
-When comparing to other systems, the number will vary due to additional factors such location of the system, tilt and orientation, shading, etc.
+For this particular system, this number will vary due to how sunny the year is, dirt and snow accumulation on the panels, and due to general degradation of output over time.
+When comparing to other systems, the number will vary due to additional factors such location of the system, tilt and orientation, shading, etc.  Normalized production in California is quite a bit more than Alaska.

 The graph below plots this normalized production on rolling year basis.
 The first point shown below is for October 1, 2017 and has a value of about